top of page

 What Causes Excessive Judgment?

 Your judgmental reactions aren't signs of being fudamentally arrogant or lacking compassion.
-This pattern develops at the meeting of two forces: our external conditions that made vulnerability or imperfection feel dangerous, and an inner capacity for discernment and pattern recognition that learned to deploy itself defensively, scanning for flaws before they could become threats.
+This pattern developed at the meeting of two forces: your external conditions that made vulnerability or imperfection feel dangerous, and an inner capacity for discernment and pattern recognition that learned to deploy itself defensively, scanning for flaws before they could become threats.

 Perhaps you grew up in an environment where harsh criticism was common, where you were judged frequently, or where high expectations created a relentless focus on what fell short.
 Over time, your nervous system may have learned that meeting those standards was what kept you acceptable, appropriate, worthy, or safe within the group.
 Judgment gradually became a form of protection rather than an obstacle to closeness.